gurki/okhdr/README.md

 # okhdr 👌
-> a packed, perceptually uniform hdr color storage format
+> a perceptually uniform hdr color storage format

+## Description
+quantize unconstrained `oklab` source of truth to optimal ranges and step sizes. considered `oklch` as well, but has multiple issues (lossy, error-prone wrap-around handling, little benefit in information density).

 ## JND
 the just noticable difference.